 - must demonstrate how the object will be made accessible to the public

-- should pay particular attention to the aesthetic merit of the object
+- must demonstrate the aesthetic merit of the object

 - ensure there is a sound reason for the acquisition.